zealfire/zealfire.github.io/_posts/2017-04-09-Optimising-Bonita-BPM.md

 <p> I know the above approach may not be the best way to solve this problem hence it would be great if other people can suggest changes or any other method which can be used to solve the problem.
 Thanks.</p>

 P.S.
-I had created a similar task in Grunt for optimizing CSS files (refer the above grunt file ink), the present python script already calls this task when executed.
+I had created a similar task in Grunt for optimizing CSS files (refer link to grunt file present above), the present python script already calls this task when executed.

 P.P.S.
 The above Grunt task and python script obviously can't be used in every scenario but I think they can easily be tweaked as per environment in order to make it work.